scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 An AS MUST select which PCBs to propagate further.
 The selection process can inspect and compare the properties of the candidate PCBs (e.g. length, disjointness across different paths, age, expiration time) and/or take into account which PCBs have been propagated in the past.
 The PCBs to select or eliminate is determined by the policy of the AS.

-Only a relatively small subset of the viable PCBs SHOULD be propagated to avoid excessive overhead of the path discovery system in bigger networks.
-The goal of the AS SHOULD be to propagate those candidate PCBs with the highest probability of collectively meeting the needs of the endpoints that will perform path construction.
+In order to avoid excessive overhead on the path discovery system in bigger networks, an AS SHOULD only propagate those candidate PCBs with the highest probability of meeting the needs of the endpoints that will perform path construction.

 As SCION does not provide any in-band signal about the intentions of endpoints nor about the policies of downstream ASes, the policy will typically select a somewhat diverse set optimized for multiple, generic parameters.
 Selection may be based on criteria such as:

 - AS path length: from the originator core AS to the child (non-core) AS.
 - Expiration time: the maximum value for the expiration time when extending the segment.
-- ISD or AS blacklists: certain ASes or ISD that may not appear in a segment.
+- ISD or AS exclusion lists: certain ASes or ISD that may not appear in a segment.
 - ISD loops: if permitted, they allow core AS to reach other core ASes in the same ISD via a third party ISDs.
 - Availability of peering links: that is the number of different peering ASes from all non-core ASes on the PCB or path segment.
 A greater number of peering ASes increases the likelihood of finding a shortcut on the path segment.
 - Path disjointness: Paths can be either AS disjointed or link disjointed.
 AS disjointed paths have no common upstream/core AS for the current AS, whereas link disjointed paths do not share any AS-to-AS link.
 AS disjointness allows path diversity in the event that an AS becomes unresponsive, and link disjointness provides resilience in case of link failure.
 Both criteria can be used depending on the objective of the AS.

-The relative disjointness of two PCBs A and B may be calculated by assigning a disjointness score, calculated as the number of links in A that don't appear in B. The beacon that has the highest disjointness score and is not the shortest path SHOULD be selected.
-If this is not better than what has already been selected, then the beacon with the shortest path yet to be selected SHOULD be chosen instead.
+The relative disjointness of two PCBs A and B may be calculated by assigning a disjointness score, calculated as the number of links in A that don't appear in B. For example, the beacon that has the highest disjointness score and is not the shortest path should be selected, but if this not better than what has already been selected, then the beacon with the shortest path yet to be selected should be chosen instead.

 A PCB Selection Policy can be expressed as a stateful filter of segments, i.e., a function which indicates whether to accept or deny a given segment.
 This filter is stateful in that it can be updated each time its AS registers a new segment.
 Naturally, an AS's policy selects PCBs corresponding to paths that are commercially or otherwise operationally viable.

 ### Propagation Interval and Best PCBs Set Size {#propagation-interval-size}